a55mage/Parakeet/README.md

 # Parakeet
-A BLE GATT client to read the Heart Rate from smart devices Thank you for using Parakeet
+A BLE GATT client to read the Heart Rate from smart devices and send the values via TCP

 <b>The app has been tested with:</b>
 - Pebble 2 HR